nikosgiat/activity_tracker_dashboard/README (1).md

 # Activity Tracker Dashboard

 A fully responsive **Activity Tracker Dashboard** built with Flutter.
 The dashboard adapts perfectly to web, mobile, and tablet devices.
-Track and visualize activities such as walking, running, biking, and swimming with this clean, intuitive interface.
+Track and visualize activities such as walking, running and exercising with this clean, intuitive interface.

 ## Features